AbdullahAldakheel/Abj_python3/README.md

-# Custom Logs File generator for LOGS HUB Python 3
+# Custom Logs File generator for

 ### Installation

-- pip install LogsHub
+- pip install abh
 - copy .env to root directory of the project or if you have .env file already copy content of the file (new variables in the .env)

 ### Available functions

 ### Function Parameters